qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

 Download
 --------
-The first, and easiest way to start, is to simply `download <http://demo.qooxdoo.org/devel/>`_ the qxoo package either in the `optimized <http://demo.qooxdoo.org/devel/framework/qx-oo.js>`_ or `unoptimized <http://demo.qooxdoo.org/devel/framework/qx-oo-noopt.js>`_ version.
+The first and easiest way is to simply `download <http://demo.qooxdoo.org/devel/>`_ the *qxoo* package either in the `optimized <http://demo.qooxdoo.org/devel/framework/qx-oo.js>`_ or `unoptimized <http://demo.qooxdoo.org/devel/framework/qx-oo-noopt.js>`_ version.

 npm
 ---
-`npm <http://npmjs.org/>`_ is the ``node package manager`` and therefore, a comfortable and convinient way to install qooxdoo if you are working with node.js:
+`npm <http://npmjs.org/>`_ is the ``node package manager`` and therefore a comfortable and convinient way to install qooxdoo if you are working with node.js:

 ::

   npm install qooxdoo

-This will install the qooxdoo package into your current folder from where you can include it easily into your application.
+This will install the qooxdoo package (which carries the same content as the *qxoo* archive) into your current folder from where you can include it easily into your application.
 More details how to use it in the `Basic Example`_.

 Skeleton
 --------
-The `skeleton <../development/skeletons.html#basic>`_ way is the way qooxdoo mobile and desktop apps are usually build.
+The `skeleton <../development/skeletons.html#basic>`_ is the way qooxdoo apps are usually build.
 This offers the support of the :doc:`toolchain </pages/tool>` which includes a lot of handy features like dependency detection, optimization, API doc generation and so on.

 .. _pages/server/overview#included_features: